iceman404/Minor-Opencv-Project/README.md

 # Minor-Opencv-Project
+# Title: Hand-detection using OpenCV(mediapipe library)

-Its was created just for fun to check onto google mediapipe
+It was created just for fun to play around with google mediapipe library and to get feet wet in the field of opencv.